 As such, healthcare quality departments should work closely with the compliance and legal departments prior to implementing programs that seek to incentivize quality.
-These programs should also be periodically audited to assure compliance with OIG advisory opinions and potential legal issues.
+These programs should also be periodically audited to assure compliance with OIG advisory opinions, fraud alerts, and potential legal issues that could lead to an FCA violation.